gomix/sample-playbooks/README.md

 # sample-playbooks
-Some Ansible sample playbooks, good for new comers
+Some Ansible sample playbooks, good for new comers.